-McAfee True Key Review 2023: How Well Does It Protect You?
+McAfee True Key Review: How Well Does It Protect You?

-Few good arguments remain against using a password manager.
-The perfect blend of both security and convenience, these store all of your digital logins and sensitive data under a single master password, known only to you.
-With McAfee, this is referred to as your "True Key".
+There are many reasons to use a password manager: The perfect blend of security and convenience, they store all of your digital logins and sensitive information with a master password that is known only to you.
+"True Key" is McAfee's addition to the password manager market.

 What Is True Key?

-True Key ⇱ is a password manager developed by McAfee, which helps Windows, macOS, Android, and iOS users create, manage, and secure their passwords.
-Although available on its own, the service is particularly attractive for existing users of any of McAfee's other programs.
-In this review, we'll let you know whether True Key has a leg to stand on, or if it's just profiting off its developer's reputation.
+True Key* is a password manager developed by McAfee that helps Windows, macOS, Android, and iOS users create, manage, and secure their passwords.
+Although a standalone version is available, the software is particularly marketed to those who already use McAfee's other programs.
+Below, we'll let you know whether True Key is worth it or if it lives on its developer's reputation.

 McAfee True Key Review